trufflesuite/trufflesuite.com/src/docs/teams/dashboard/dashboard-overview.md

 ---
-title: Teams | Dashboard
+title: Teams | Dashboard overview
 layout: docs.hbs
 ---

-# Dashboard
+# Dashboard overview

 The Truffle Teams dashboard allows you to get at-a-glance information about the health of a deployed DApp such as a link to the commit which was deployed, the cost of your deployment, and transactions over time.